-Bartonella henselae, the bacterium that causes this disease, is found in all parts of the world.
-In the United States, about 22,000 cases are diagnosed annually, more often in the fall and winter and usually in kids, probably because they're more likely to play with cats and be bitten or scratched.
+In the United States, most cases happen in the fall and winter and usually affect kids, probably because they're more likely to play with cats and be bitten or scratched.

-Fleas spread the bacteria between cats, although there's no evidence that fleas can transmit the disease to humans.
-The bacteria live in infected cats' saliva but don't make the animals sick; in fact, kittens or cats may carry the bacteria for months.
+Bartonella henselae, the bacteria that cause this disease, live in infected cats' saliva but don't make the animals sick.
+In fact, kittens or cats may carry the bacteria for months.
 Fleas spread the bacteria between cats.

-Most people with cat scratch disease remember being around a cat, but often cannot recall receiving a scratch or a bite.
-A blister or a small bump develops several days after the scratch or bite and may be mistaken for a bug bite.
-This blister or bump is called an inoculation lesion (a wound at the site where the bacteria enter the body), and it is most commonly found on the arms and hands, head, or scalp.
-These lesions are generally not painful.
+The first sign of this infection is a blister or a small bump that develops several days after the scratch or bite and may resemble a bug bite.
+This blister or bump is called an inoculation lesion (a wound at the site where the bacteria enter the body).
+Lesions are most commonly found on the arms and hands, head, or scalp and usually are not painful.

 These swollen lymph nodes appear most often in the underarm or neck areas, although if the inoculation lesion is on the leg, the nodes in the groin will be affected.
 They range in size from about ½ inch to 2 inches in diameter and may be surrounded by a larger area of swelling under the skin.
-The skin over these swollen lymph nodes can become warm and red, and occasionally the lymph nodes drain pus.
+The skin over these swollen lymph nodes can become warm and red.

-In most kids, swollen lymph nodes are the main symptom of the disease and the illness often is mild.
-If people have other general symptoms, they might include fever (usually less than 101ºF or 38.3ºC ), fatigue, loss of appetite, headache, rash, sore throat, and an overall ill feeling.
+In most kids, swollen lymph nodes are the main symptom of the disease, and the illness often is mild.
+If kids have other general symptoms, they might include fever (usually less than 101ºF or 38.3ºC ), fatigue, loss of appetite, headache, rash, sore throat, and an overall ill feeling.

 - blood tests and cultures to rule out other causes of swollen lymph nodes

 - a blood test that is positive for cat scratch disease